 Yet, Olga is not hidden from the eyes of our Fellowship friends, whose compassion for suffering Jews has been proven time and again.
-And we are depending on your love today—for with each passing day, the former Soviet Union (FSU) draws one step closer to another long, bitter winter.

 Your help is urgently needed because the months ahead are life-threatening for people like Olga who have little or no protection against an icy Siberian winter.
 She is a precious Holocaust survivor who was in terrible condition when we first met her.